Graduate Student Research Grant for 2018-2019

 - Likelihood that the project will be completed within the proposed timeline.

-Research Grant recipients are expected to present their research projects at the NAGAP 31st Annual Conference in 2018.
+Research Grant recipients are expected to present their research projects at NAGAP's 2019 Annual Conference: Global Outlooks.
 The Research Committee will work with award recipients to submit a conference proposal.

 All applicants are expected to conduct their research in an ethical and responsible manner following the research protocols of their academic institution.